 So you see, babies have naturally evolved to push up, roll about and get moving to explore the wider world.

-So, if your baby doesn't like being put down on their tummy (and very many really hate it), don’t panic.
+So, if your baby doesn't like being put down on their tummy (and many really hate it), don’t panic.
 Simply ditch the pushchair and go out for a walk using your sling.
-Encourage family to pick your baby up and cuddle them to their chests for as long as they like - you know that, far from making a rod for your back, this encourages social skills and develops confidence.
+Encourage family to pick your baby up and cuddle them to their chests for as long as they like – far from making a rod for your back, this encourages social skills and develops confidence.

 Sure, introduce formal tummy time if you want to but, alongside this, do what your granny did and allow your baby lots of natural opportunities in your loving arms to workout and power-up.
 Just don’t forget to buy those cupboard locks!

 What are the benefits of tummy time?

 - Develops muscle strength - Tummy time is a great way of developing your baby's muscle strength.
 They will eventually develop enough strength in their neck, head, arms and legs, so that they can hold themselves up and eventually starting crawling.

 - Encourages head control - Encouraging head control is important as once your baby has mastered this, every other milestone will follow.
 Tummy time encourages your baby to start moving and lifting their head a little at a time so that they can explore their surroundings better, and eventually they will be able to hold their own head up and look towards sounds and toys around the room.